mahdic200/ubuntu-problems-book/src/web_development_issues/git_authorization_git_ssh_or_API_token.md

 You will then see an output similar to this:

 ```
-Your identification has been saved in /home/jdcolby/.ssh/id_ed25519
+Your identification has been saved in /home/user/.ssh/id_ed25519
-Your public key has been saved in /home/jdcolby/.ssh/id_ed25519.pub
+Your public key has been saved in /home/user/.ssh/id_ed25519.pub
 The key fingerprint is:
-SHA256:AuErG+8I8YUkRbNn1iNiGB/T3P6p4oWtmHA821i3bPO jdcolby@my_college.edu
+SHA256:AuErG+8I8YUkRbNn1iNiGB/T3P6p4oWtmHA821i3bPO user@my_college.edu
 The key's randomart image is:
 +--[ED25519 256]--+
 |    ..o.o        |